 12. Usability and browsing experience

 If you do not facilitate navigation to users, they will tend to leave your website and increase the bounce rate.
-A google does not like that so it will negatively influence your positioning.
+Google does not like that so it will negatively influence your positioning.

 13. The frequency of update of your web